ttltrk/TTT/LAN/ENG/ENG.md

-One day you will have more friends than me. - egy napon tobb baratod lesz neked mint nekem We will arrive in the city in two hours. - ket ora mulva megerkezunk a varosba Today I will have to go eat with my mother. - ma el kell majd mennem enni edesanyammal
+One day you will have more friends than me. - egy napon tobb baratod lesz neked mint nekem We will arrive in the city in two hours. - ket ora mulva megerkezunk a varosba Today I will have to go eat with my mother. - ma el kell majd mennem enni edesanyammal My parents will introduce us. - a szuleim fognak bemutatni minket We will help my brother. - segiteni fogunk a fiveremnek

 ```